Professor Colin Boreham, PhD, FACSM, FECSS, FBASES

-Dr. Catherine Blake is an Associate Professor and Head of the School of Public Health, Physiotherapy and Sports Science (2019-).
+Professor Catherine Blake is Dean and Head of the School of Public Health, Physiotherapy and Sports Science (2019-).
 She has experience in a range of research methodologies relevant to sport and health research, with over 120 peer-reviewed publications.
 She has a strong background in statistics and data analytics and is currently statistical advisor for the Journal of Orthopaedic and Sports Physical Therapy.

 Dr Seamus Kelly, BComm, MBS, PhD, Post Graduate Diploma in Teaching & Learning

-Lecturer/Assistant Professor, Director Centre for Sports Studies, UCD School of Public Health, Physiotherapy and Population Science
+Lecturer/Assistant Professor, Director Centre for Sports Studies, UCD School of Public Health, Physiotherapy and Sport Science